 When does clinic start?

 Some clinics have a mandatory orientation that starts before classes begin for the semester.
-Check the clinic info sheets for more information.
+Check the clinic supplemental information sheets for more information.

 How long am I responsible for my cases or other clinic assignments?

 Each clinic determines the duration of a student’s responsibility.
 Clinic students are generally expected to work for their clinic until the end of the examination period unless the clinic director has established a shorter period.
 In some cases, the needs of clinic clients will require that a student perform some tasks after the semester ends.
 In other cases, students may – with the approval of the clinic director – request a short extension to complete a project.
-In either case, an extension form must be filled out before the examination period begins and will be effective only upon review and signature of Associate Dean Kristin Henning.
-If a tribunal or legislative body has continued a clinic case for hearing beyond the period of the student’s clinic enrollment, Dean Henning will generally grant an extension until the completion of the hearing.
+In either case, an extension form must be filled out before the examination period begins and will be effective only upon review and signature of the Associate Dean or Assistant Dean.
+If a tribunal or legislative body has continued a clinic case for hearing beyond the period of the student’s clinic enrollment, the Associate Dean or Assistant Dean will generally grant an extension until the completion of the hearing.
 Except in unusual cases, an extension requested for any other reason will not be approved if it exceeds one month from the end of the examination period.
-If an extension is approved, grades will be submitted to the Registrar’s office within three weeks after the extension expires.
+If an extension is approved, grades will be submitted to the Registrar’s Office within three weeks after the extension expires.
 In some cases, a clinic director may permit a student who wishes to handle a case that will not conclude until after the semester ends to continue representation.

 How are students graded?

-Clinics grade in accordance with the historical grade distribution (see the Student Handbook of Academic Policies for more information about this distribution).
+Clinics grade in accordance with the recommended curve and mandatory GPA ceiling policies outlined in the Student Handbook of Academic Policies.
 Final examinations are not given.
 Rather, student evaluations are based on performance of the lawyering tasks associated with the representation of a client and on a student’s ability to learn from those experiences.
 Most (but not all) clinics provide students with three or four separate grades for different elements of the students’ work (i.e., seminar, case work, professionalism, etc.).
 The faculty of each clinic determines the specific criteria upon which students are evaluated.
 While the faculty is ultimately responsible for determining students’ grades, fellows may participate in the grading process as well.

 What should a student do if s/he has or suspects s/he has a disability that may affect their experience in a clinic?

 Because of the nature of clinic work, students with disabilities may encounter a need for accommodations in clinics that may be different from those previously established as appropriate for other courses.
 The kind of accommodations will depend on the particular clinic’s area of practice and may vary from clinic to clinic.
-Therefore, students registered with the Law Center’s Office of Disability Services or who suspect that they may have a disability that could affect their experience in a clinic should consult Director of Clinical Programs Jenn Cilingin (email@example.com) and/or the Director of Disability Services Mara Bellino (firstname.lastname@example.org).
+Therefore, students registered with the Law Center’s Office of Disability Services or who suspect that they may have a disability that could affect their experience in a clinic should consult the Director of Clinical Programs.
 We advise that students initiate such consultations as soon as possible, ideally before applying to clinics, so they can factor the relevant considerations regarding accommodations into their clinic selection process.